-Instead of a factory or a chain of stores, how about you have a hospital and you not only have to manage it but to make a profit out of it.
-Theme Hospital is one of the kind business simulation game, where you own a hospital with an aim to cure patients with fictional illness, while turning it into a profitable business at the same time.
+Instead of a factory or a chain of stores, you have a hospital, and you not only have to manage it but to make a profit out of it.
+Theme Hospital is one of a kind business simulation game, where you own a hospital to cure patients with fictional illness while turning it into a profitable business at the same time.

-In many ways this game is a successor to Theme Park, another management simulation game produced Bullfrog productions.
-On January 2018, Two Point Studios announced that they are about to launch a squeal of the Theme Hospital named Two Point Hospital.
+In many ways, this game is a successor to Theme Park, another management simulation game produced Bullfrog productions.
+In January 2018, Two Point Studios announced that they are about to launch a squeal of the Theme Hospital named Two Point Hospital.

 Image Courtesy: simceo.org

-In simCEO, all you have to do is create your company and join a dynamic stock market, where you manages your independent investment portfolio.
-There are two entities in the game; instructors, who creates the perfect market learning environment, and learners.
+In simCEO, all you have to do is create your company and join a dynamic stock market where you manage your independent investment portfolio.
+There are two entities in the game; instructors, who create the perfect market learning environment, and learners.

 Image Courtesy: Moblab

 MobLab is an ambitious and growing online company that provides interactive learning games to individuals and even universities.
-Started by Caltech students, MobLab illustrate simple to complex theories in areas like economics, psychology and business administration.
+Started by Caltech students, MobLab illustrates simple to complex theories in areas like economics, psychology, and business administration.
 From basics like supply and demand to asset market knowledge, you can have videos and games for almost every major concept.

 6. Railroad Tycoon II

-Railroad Tycoon II is the third installment in the popular Railroad tycoon series, released for the first time in the United States in 1998.
-The game covers all the major events in the history of rail transportation.
-As a Chairman of the railroad Company, your task is to double the profits for investor benefits while dealing with mishaps like train breakdown, robberies, economic downturns etc.
+Railroad Tycoon II is the third installment in the popular Railroad Tycoon series, released for the first time in the United States in 1998.
+The game covers all the significant events in the history of rail transportation.
+As a Chairman of the railroad company, your task is to double the profits for investor benefits while dealing with mishaps like train breakdown, robberies, economic downturns, etc.

-One important element in this game is how well the player can manage a healthy ratio between expenses and earnings, by choosing the right locomotive for the right job as every engine possesses unique attributes like speed, preferred cargo and the ability to pace through the mountain or steep hills.
+A critical element in this game is how well the player can manage a healthy ratio between expenses and earnings by choosing the right locomotive for the right job as every engine possesses unique attributes like speed, preferred cargo, and the ability to pace through the mountain or steep hills.